Nakuma2000/cse15l-lab-reports/Lab-3-Report.md

 This page will serve as a report for Week 5 of cse15L.

 ## Part 1 - `grep` Command-Line Options
-In this report we will be exploring three different command-line options for the `grep` command: `-A/B/C`, `2`, `3`.
+In this report we will be exploring three different command-line options for the `grep` command: `-A/B/C`, `-n`, `-w/c`.
 Three examples of each of these options and their inputs will be displayed and explained.
 Each example is used on files and directories from `./technical`.

 ## Part 2 - `grep -A/B/C n`
 I am grouping three options for the first set of examples as they are very similar. \